RobHofmann/HomeAssistant-GreeClimateComponent/README.md

      name: Second AC
      host: <ip of your second AC>
      port: 7000
-     mac: '<mac address of your second AC>'
+     mac: '<mac address of your second AC.
+NOTE: Format can be XX:XX:XX:XX:XX:XX or XX-XX-XX-XX-XX-XX depending on your model>'
      target_temp_step: 1
    ```